List of North Carolina hurricanes: 1980–Present

 The period from 1980 to the present encompasses 120 tropical or subtropical cyclones that affected the state.
 Collectively, cyclones in North Carolina during the time period resulted in over $10 billion in damage (2010 USD), primarily from hurricanes Fran and Floyd.
 Additionally, tropical cyclones in North Carolina were responsible for 77 direct fatalities and at least 44 indirect casualties during the period.
 Eight cyclones affected the state in the 1985 season, which was the year with the most tropical cyclones striking the state.
 Every year included at least one tropical cyclone affecting the state.

-The strongest hurricane to hit the state during the time period was Hurricane Fran in 1996, which struck near Wilmington as a Category 3 hurricane on the Saffir–Simpson hurricane scale; Hurricane Emily in 1993 brushed the Outer Banks also as a Category 3 hurricane.
-Onslow County was hit on August 27, 1998, by category two Hurricane Bonnie causing heavy rains, flooding, an estimated $480 mil damage and a few deaths.
+The strongest hurricane to hit the state during this time period was Hurricane Fran in 1996, which struck near Wilmington as a Category 3 hurricane on the Saffir–Simpson hurricane scale; Hurricane Emily in 1993 brushed the Outer Banks, also as a Category 3 hurricane.
+Onslow County was hit by Category 2 Hurricane Bonnie in August 1998, causing heavy rains, flooding, an estimated $480 million in damage and several fatalities.
 The deadliest hurricane during the period was Hurricane Floyd in 1999, which caused 35 fatalities and record–breaking flooding in the eastern portion of the state.
-Hurricane Irene hit the Outer Banks on August 27, 2011, as a Category 1, making it the first of its kind to make landfall since Hurricane Ike in 2008.
-In 2018, Hurricane Florence made landfall in Wrightsville Beach as a Category 1 storm, causing catastrophic flooding across the state.
-Dropping almost three feet of rain, it is North Carolina's wettest hurricane.
-In 2019, Hurricane Dorian made landfall on Cape Hatteras as a Category 2 storm, causing large storm surges to sweep across some islands, particularly Ocracoke.
+In September 2010, Category 2 Hurricane Earl passed roughly 100 miles off the coast of North Carolina, bringing heavy rainfall, storm surge, and strong winds for much of the Outer Banks.
+Category 4 Hurricane Irene hit the Outer Banks in August 2011, making it the first hurricane to make landfall in the United States since Hurricane Ike in 2008.
+In October 2016, Hurricane Matthew brought catastrophic flooding to the state.
+In September 2018, Category 4 Hurricane Florence made landfall in Wrightsville Beach, causing major flooding across the state, coinciding with many areas still recovering from Hurricane Matthew two years prior.
+Dropping nearly three feet of rain, Florence remains as North Carolina's wettest hurricane.
+In 2019, Category 2 Hurricane Dorian made landfall on Cape Hatteras, causing large storm surges to sweep across some islands, particularly Ocracoke.
+Category 1 Hurricane Isaias made landfall in Ocean Isle Beach on August 4, 2020.
+In September 2022, Post-Tropical Cyclone Ian caused significant power outages, heavy rainfall, and several tornadoes across the state.
+In September 2023, Tropical Storm Ophelia made landfall near Emerald Isle as a high-end tropical storm with sustained winds of 70 mph, causing heavy rainfall and considerable wind damage along the Crystal Coast.
+In August 2024, Hurricane Debby traversed through the Carolinas and brought prolonged torrential rainfall, leading to significant flash flooding events across North Carolina.
+Debby also produced nine tornadoes in the state, with an EF3 tornado in Wilson County resulting in one fatality.
+In September 2024, Hurricane Helene brought catastrophic flooding and infrastructure damage to North Carolina and other states.
+Almost 100 fatalities were reported in Buncombe County, with several more elsewhere nearby.